Queens Car Accident Attorney

 • Medical and rehabilitation expenses

-• 80 percent of lost wages from your job, subject to a maximum of $2,000 per month for three years from the day the accident occurred.
+• Eighty percent of lost wages from your job, subject to a maximum of $2,000 per month for three years from the day the accident occurred.
 Note that to receive this benefit, you must sign up for unemployment insurance.
 You may receive a claim denial if you don’t.

 • Reimbursement for reasonable and necessary expenses, such as transportation to and from medical appointments and household help, up to $25 per day

-• A $2,000 death benefit paid to the family of a person who suffers a fatal injury.
+• A $2,000 death benefit is paid to the family of a person who suffers a fatal injury.
 This is in addition to the basic no-fault policy limits.

 The law sets the minimum coverage amounts that drivers must carry at $25,000 for bodily injury that does not result in death ($50,000 for an injury resulting in death), sustained by one person in the accident, AND $50,000 for bodily injury not resulting in death, sustained by two or more people ($100,000 for injuries resulting in death to two or more people).
 Note that PIP only serves as health insurance and does not cover any property damage sustained in the accident.